 I once encountered a trio of Beardie babies that I wanted to love.
 They were all up-front and center with their hands on the glass watching pet store activities like a tennis match was taking place!
 In unison there heads would look left, dart to the right, and back again!!
 Too much cute!
 I silently named them Larry, Moe, and Curly.
 It saddens me to know they were separated one day.

 I am not trendy, I didn’t know this was a thing.
 I am not a fan of this.
-If animals don’t die during the confusing and stressful experience of getting mailed just after birth and get treated with love upon arriving to their destinations, I cannot complain.
+However, if animals don’t die during the confusing and stressful experience of getting mailed just after birth and get treated with love upon arriving to their destinations, I cannot complain.

 … that it is best to not have a knee-jerk reaction to cuteness when you see a baby lizard, or any animal, for that matter.
 One should research the potential size, life expectancy, and care requirements before investing in an animal companion, as many adults know.
 So, I’m watching that ‘youtube’ video, and I see that tank in the background will be a fair size for only a short amount of time for young ones.
 I did some research.
 If the babies are indeed Red Eared Sliders, they will grow to approx. 12 inches (30.48 cm.) long.
 They can be expected to live more than 20 years, and even up towards 50 years with ideal care!!!!
 Let’s all hope the young man in that video will be a great turtle Daddy (and purchases 2 more tanks like the one already in the room)!!